NCAR/dask-tutorial/README.md

-## ❓Support
+## Support
-If you have any questions or need help with the tutorials, please open an issue in the repository.
+If you have any questions or need help with the tutorials, please [open an github issue](https://github.com/NCAR/dask-tutorial/issues/new?title=Issue%20on%20page%20%2FREADME.html&body=Your%20issue%20content%20here.) in the repository.

 ## 👍 Acknowledgments